 I’ve said it many times before, that a quack will almost never criticise a specific complementary medicine, because as soon as they do so, they highlight the fact that the principles upon which their ‘medicine’ or ‘treatment’ are based, is fake.
 And this is of course a problem, because all of their medicines and treatments, albeit homeopathy, TCM, chiropractic etc, are based on the same (fake) principles.
 Destroy the foundation of one and the whole house of cards collapse, and this is why they will always remain quiet about it.

-Dr Ven Tan, who now luckily has been sued, had a wonderful opportunity to sincerely apologise for hosting this workshop and to warn the public about the dangers of this slapping therapy.
+Dr Ven Tan, who now luckily has been sued, had a wonderful opportunity to sincerely apologise for hosting this workshop and to warn the public about the dangers of slapping therapy (and many other quack therapies doing the rounds).
 And of course, he could’ve explained why this therapy is built on fake principles.
 Why would he want to do this?
 Because he cares about your health!!
 Warn the public then!!!
 But no, as a true quack not a single word of warning, rather a somewhat brutal attack on the victim’s parents (the parents do indeed also carry part of the blame).
 And this is so typical of quacks.
 Things go wrong, more often than most people would like, and then it is as if they tell the victims that it’s due to their own stupidity that they have fallen for their quackery.
 You know, please don’t blame the quack.

 And that is how it goes in the strange world of quackery.
 And to think that those guys who are still getting away with it, has in the meantime cooperated with the Chinese Communist party to establish a TCM hospital in Sydney from where they can further internationalise TCM, in all its forms – and all of this just for money (lots of it).
 You can read about this unfolding tragedy here, here, here and here.